 Precisely how the events played out over the next years is not relevant.
 What we need to note is that it ended at the Battle of Adrianople 378 with a devastating defeat for the Roman army.
 Not only died Valens but with him two-thirds of the Roman field army in the East.
 Historians have calculated that it is likely 20-26.000 Roman soldiers were left to die on the field of battle.
 Adrianople has often been likened to the death-bell of the Roman Empire as it opened up for the settlement of Goths inside the Roman Empire, thus establishing one of the first “barbarian proto-states” inside its borders.
 Later, these people with their hangers-on ended up in Aquitaine near Toulouse, where they founded the first barbarian successor-kingdom.

 The history of the battle of Adrianople is fascinating for military historians.
 However, it is also interesting from another angle, namely that of demographics.
 The critical element here is the size of the defeated Roman army, which is estimated to have consisted of 30-40.000 imperial troops.
 As it is not likely that a smaller army could have won the day in a set-piece battle involving the highly professional and trained Roman army, it is believed that the Goths and their auxiliaries must have listed an equivalent force.
 Since these 30-50.000 Goths and clingers-on probably were accompanied by their families, it is possible that this multitude of people amounted to at least 200.000 people.
 How many ended up in Aquitaine, we shall probably never now precisely.
 However, the region they settled in covered 120.000 km2.
-With a density of no more than 8,7 pr km2 (and probably less), the ration between the Goths and the Gallo-Romans will have been between 1:10 to 1:5.
+With a density of no more than 8,7 pr km2 (and probably less), the ration between the Goths and the Gallo-Romans would have been between 1:10 to 1:5.
 They set their mark .

 Nearly thirty years after the Battle at Adrianople, a throng of Germanic people said to be Vandals, Alans, Sueves, Heruls and others arrived at the River Rhine in December c.
 AD 406 near the city of Mainz.
 Probably, they succeeded in crossing the frozen river on foot, leading them to ravage and plunder Gaul, until they ended up on the Iberian Peninsula and finally Northern Africa.
 Recently, the size of this multitude of people has been estimated to ca. 200.000 people .